 Shared decision–making means that individuals can be supported by clinicians and other professionals to make health and care decisions that are right for them, based on their personal aims and goals.

-We have set up a working group to discuss what will need to be included in the standard, so that information about care and treatment options including benefits and risks can be discussed, questions addressed and decisions recorded.
+We set up a working group to discuss what will need to be included in the standard, so that information about care and treatment options including benefits and risks can be discussed, questions addressed and decisions recorded.
 This would include consent for treatment, when it is agreed, and any pre-operative assessments and requirements.
-By standardising the process it will ensure that information can be shared consistently using any digital systems.

 Shared decision making should improve relationships between professionals and people using services and ensure people are more involved in decisions about their care and health generally.
 It should help people to have a clear understanding of the benefits and risks of treatment options.
 Greater use of shared decision making should also reduce variations in care and ensure resources are used more effectively across the health and care system.